gregorio-project/gregorio/UPGRADE.md

 ### Vertical spacing near rare signs and below-lines nabc

 Rare signs (accentus, circulus, semicirculus, musica ficta) now reserve a bit more vertical space above the note, to avoid overlapping above-lines text, commentary, or the above-lines nabc line.
 Below-lines nabc neumes next to low notes now reserve a bit more space too, so they no longer overlap the note itself.
-If you'd rather keep the old below-lines nabc behavior, give `additionalbottomspacenabcthreshold` a high value, e.g. `\grechangecount{additionalbottomspacenabcthreshold}{4}`.
+If you'd rather keep the old below-lines nabc behavior, give `additionalbottomspacenabcthreshold` a low value, e.g. `\grechangecount{additionalbottomspacenabcthreshold}{-2}` (same convention as `noteadditionalspacelinestextthreshold`: lower means less reactive, not higher).

 ## 6.2